 PMK supports fully automated rolling upgrades to Kubernetes clusters.
 Upgrades are performed across major versions of Kubernetes, so you can continue leveraging latest Kubernetes features without the hassle of having to upgrade the cluster yourself.

 We upgrade nodes in a cluster one at a time, ensuring that the last upgraded node is healthy before upgrading the next.
 This is called a rolling upgrade, and has the following benefits.

 - Your applications will not experience downtime during the cluster upgrade, as long as they tolerate the failure of a single node.

-- Your cluster users and your "Kubernetes-native" applications (i.e., ones that talk to the Kubernetes API server) will be able use the API while worker nodes are being upgraded.
-In addition, if you have created a multi-master highly available Kubernetes cluster, then your API server will also remain available across upgrades to master nodes.
-For a single master node cluster, the API server will experience a momentary downtime while the master node is being upgraded.
+- Your cluster users and your Kubernetes-native applications - ones that talk to the Kubernetes API server - will be able use the API while worker nodes are being upgraded.
+If your cluster has multiple masters, then your API server will remain available across upgrades to master nodes as well.
+For a single master cluster, the API server will experience a momentary downtime while the master node is being upgraded.

 - All nodes in your cluster will remain compatible during the cluster upgrade, despite running different versions of Kubernetes as the upgrade proceeds.

 To upgrade a node, PMK first requests Kubernetes to not schedule any further pods on the node.
 It then evacuates (or drains, in the Kubernetes parlance) existing pods from the node.
 Evacuating a node will remove

 unmanaged pods (see explanation below) and permanently erase data in

 Managed vs Unmanaged Pods